 The only issue with silverfish to be aware of is that they can eat through certain household items and personal belongings.
 They will chew through papers, book bindings, adhesives, cereals, and more.
 The damage is usually minimal, but it can add up over time.

 Why Do Silverfish Come Indoors?

-Silverfish are mainly attracted to homes that have excess humidity as they need this to thrive.
+Silverfish in Lubbock are mainly attracted to homes that have excess humidity as they need this to thrive.
 So, having moisture problems around the property or inside of the home can bring them around.

 Then, once they are near the home, they actually need a way to get indoors.
 They are quite small, at only around ¾ of an inch long, so it’s not that difficult for them to find ways to sneak inside.
 They can fit under small cracks in the doors and windows and get through holes in the walls and foundation.

 In order to prevent silverfish, it’s best to focus on both removing the factors that attract them and then sealing up entry points around the property.